 Is White Gold Patina the Same as White Gold Tarnish?

 No, white gold patina and white gold tarnish aren’t the same.
-White gold patina is a natural, often desirable, change in the white gold’s surface, whereas tarnish is an undesirable, superficial layer of oxidation that ruins the looks of jewelry.
+White gold patina is a natural, often desirable, change in the white gold’s surface, whereas tarnish is an undesirable, superficial layer of oxidation that ruins the looks of white gold jewelry.

 Can White Gold Be Artificially Patinated?